live-clones/gmsh/demos/api/README.txt

-This directory contains examples on how to use the Gmsh API in C++ and in Python.
-The full API is available in Common/gmsh.h.
+This directory contains examples on how to use the Gmsh API.

 The files t1.{cpp,py}, t2.{cpp,py}, ... are reimplementations in C++ and Python of the corresponding tutorials in gmsh/tutorials.

-1) Build and install the Gmsh library (this is done automatically when building the dynamically-linked Gmsh app):
+To run the examples, you first need to build and install the Gmsh library (this is done automatically when building the dynamically-linked Gmsh app).
+To do so, follow these steps, in the top-level directory of the Gmsh source code:

-  cd gmsh
   mkdir build
   cd build
   cmake -DENABLE_BUILD_DYNAMIC=1 ..
   make
   make install

+Then, to build and run the C++ examples:

   cd ..

-2a) To build the C++ examples:

   cd demos/api
   mkdir build
   cd build
   cmake ..
   make
   ./t1
+  ./t2

-2b) To run the Python examples:
+To run the Python examples, add the top-level api directory to your PYTHON_PATH and simply run the examples with Python:

   export PYTHON_PATH=/path/to/gmsh/api
+  python t1.py
-  python demos/api/t1.py
+  python t2.py